-The MCAS assessments are structured using both common and matrix items.
 Identical common items are administered to all students in a given grade.
 Student scores are based on student performance on common items only.

-Grades 5 and 8 and High School STE Tests
+Grades 5 and 8 and High School STE Matrix Items

-The matrix portions of the STE tests are composed of both equating and field-test items that do not count toward student scores.
+The matrix portions of the grades 5 and 8 STE tests are composed of both equating and field-test items that do not count toward student scores.
 Equating items are used to link one year's results to those of previous years.
 Field-test items are also included in the matrix portion of the tests.
 An item is field tested to determine how it performs to help determine if it should be used as a future common item.
-The number of test forms varies by test between 1 and 15 forms.
+The number of test forms varies by test between 1 and 20 forms.
 Each student takes only one form of the test and therefore answers a subset of field-test items and/or equating items.
 Field-test and equating items are not distinguishable to test-takers.
-Because all students participate in the field test, an adequate sample size (approximately 1,500 students per item, with the exception of the high school technology/engineering test) is obtained to produce reliable data that can be used to inform item selection for future tests.
-The technology/engineering test sample size is approximately 500.
+Because all students participate in the field test, an adequate sample size (approximately 1,500 students per item) is obtained to produce reliable data that can be used to inform item selection for future tests.
+The high school chemistry and technology/engineering tests are fixed forms and do not include matrix items.

-Grade 10 ELA and Mathematics Tests
+Grade 10 ELA and Mathematics Matrix Items